 Step 3: Select the Right Plan for Your Needs

-Now, go to your domain registrar (e.g., Hostinger, GoDaddy, Namecheap) and update your current nameservers with the ones Cloudflare provides.
+Next, go to your domain registrar (such as GoDaddy, Namecheap, or Hostinger) and replace your existing nameservers with the ones provided by Cloudflare.

 Step 5: Enable SSL/TLS Encryption